-- 303. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 304.
-Defendants Titan and CACI Corporate Defendants acted negligently and directly harmed Plaintiffs and putative Class Members by: - (a) failing to take the appropriate steps in hiring proper personnel to perform interrogation services; - (b) failing to properly screen personnel before their hiring; - (c) failing to train personnel properly to perform interrogation services legally; and - (d) negligently setting the conditions which facilitated the abuse.

-- 305. Defendants Titan and CACI Corporate Defendants acted negligently and directly harmed Plaintiffs and putative Class Members by failing to take appropriate steps to supervise those persons performing Interrogation Services. - 306.
+- 274. Defendants Titan and CACI Corporate Defendants acted negligently and directly harmed Plaintiffs and putative Class Members by failing to take appropriate steps in hiring persons to perform Interrogation Services.
+They knew or should have known that they were hiring persons willing to engage in illegal acts. - 275.
+Defendants Titan and CACI Corporate Defendants acted negligently and directly harmed Plaintiffs and putative Class Members by failing to take appropriate steps to supervise those persons performing Interrogation Services.
+They knew or should have known that their agents and employees were engaging in illegal acts. - 276.
 Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.